Reasons For Why Not To Rely On Online Free Document Translation Tools

 Back in 2016, the “Panama Papers” became top news.
 It was when about 11.5 million confidential documents became public through a leak.
 They had been held by Mossack Fonseca, a Panamanian law firm, that took responsibility for the Panama documents as a Panama papers law firm before the Panama papers data leak took place.

 The leaked papers revealed how rich people, such as politicians and celebrities, hid their assets in offshore accounts so that they could avoid paying taxes.
 John Doe was allegedly the instigator of the Panama paper leak.
 It involved data from 1977 to 2015 and involved no less than 200,000 offshore entities, sometimes referred to as “shell” companies.
 These documents were obtained initially by a German newspaper and were shared with a group of journalists called the International Consortium of Investigative Journalists.
-Many of the Panama leaked documents could have been translated by an unreliable free online translation tool as these are so readily available for anyone to use.
+Many of Panama’s leaked documents could have been translated by an unreliable free online translation tool as these are so readily available for anyone to use.
 Even the translated documents could be read by others if there was no security in place on the computer used for the translation.

 The Panama Papers leak revealed confidential information about no less than 12 former or current heads of state and at least 60 of their relatives, associates and other lesser known politicians.
 One of the most revealing bits of information was that surrounding the unsavoury activities of Vladimir Putin, the Russian President, who allegedly can be linked to a ring involving money laundering.
 The Guardian at the time reported that some of Putin’s close associates moved in secret more than $2 billion through accounts held offshore.
 The Panama leaked documents also mentioned other important politicians, including the then British Prime Minister, David Cameron’s late father, the offspring of Nawaz Sharif, Pakistan’s Prime Minister at the time of the Panama paper’s data leak, and Fifa, the world’s governing body for football.